leemccormick/100DaysOfSwiftUI/README.md

 You’ve tackled some heavyweight skills now, so before we move on it’s time to review what has been covered, go into detail on a handful of topics, and face a fresh challenge.
 Creating a spirograph with SwiftUI

 <br />:x: **Day 47 : Milestone: Projects 7-9**
-- What you learned ?
-- Key points
-- Challenge

 <br />:x: **Day 48 : Expanding your horizons**